Kang Dasom & Cho Hyun Soo

-SomoS Art House Berlin is proud to present a special presentation of the work of two young Korean artists, Kang Dasom (sculpture and painting) and Cho Hyun Soo (painting), as part of a new Korean residency cooperation between Keum Art Projects (Berlin), SomoS, and Korean Universities, in this case the Changwon National University, Changwon, in South Korea.
+SomoS Art House Berlin is proud to present a presentation of the work of two young Korean artists, Kang Dasom (sculpture and painting) and Cho Hyun Soo (painting), as part of a Korean residency cooperation between Keum Art Projects (Berlin), SomoS, and Korean Universities, in this case the Changwon National University, Changwon, in South Korea.

 The 1-day presentation gives an overview of the work the two artists have produced during their stay at SomoS.

 Cho Hyun Soo, was born Korea 1994; uses themes from the rich Korean painting tradition, combined with contemporary elements, such as collage.

 Thematically, the traditional Asian motif of the “Four Gracious Plants” is the staring point of her work.
 In this highly coded Confucian genre, bamboo is usually presented as symbolizing the dignity of a virtuous person.
 As Cho Hyun Soo puts it, “Bamboo’s green color represents the fresh spirit, straight shape shows the iron-willed, upright attitude, hollow stem shows a greedless, unworldly mind, and bendable-but-not-breakable straightness shows strong fidelity and tenacious will.”

 Cho Hyun Soo reinterprets these classic Korean painting concepts, widening of their technique, and adding a more contemporary sensitivity, while retaining their sense of subtlety and poetry.